-The Australian Training Awards are the peak, national awards for vocational education and training (VET) sector, recognising organisations, training providers and individuals for their contribution to skilling Australia, The Australian Training Awards were held in Brisbane on Thursday 21 November at the Brisbane Convention and Exhibition Centre.
+The Australian Training Awards are the peak, national awards for vocational education and training (VET) sector, recognising organisations, training providers and individuals for their contribution to skilling Australia, The Australian Training Awards will be held in Melbourne on Friday 20 November 2020.

-The Northern Territory (NT) were proud to have seven individual finalists, two organisational finalists, and a recipient of the National Achievement Award represented.
+The Northern Territory (NT) in 2019 were proud to have seven individual finalists, two organisational finalists, and a recipient of the National Achievement Award represented.